 Unsurprisingly, women are encountering sexualized cyber harassment at much higher rates than men.
 While 9 percent of men ages 18 to 29 say that they have been sexually harassed online, the number is more than twice that (21 percent) for young women of the same age range.
 Over half of young women (53 percent) report receiving unsolicited explicit images.
 In a 2006 project conducted at the University of Maryland, in which researchers set up fake online accounts in chat rooms, accounts with feminine-sounding usernames received around 100 sexually explicit and/or threatening messages each day, while masculine names averaged only 3.7 messages of the sort.

 Cyber harassment can be particularly harsh on anonymous forms of social media and also difficult to combat, especially when it occurs in public schools and universities.
-In a Title IX case now before the Fourth Circuit Court of Appeals, five women who were previously students at the University of Mary Washington in Virginia alleged that the school violated their rights to be free from sex discrimination under Title IX by failing to take action to protect them from online sexual harassment.
+In a Title IX case, five women who were previously students at the University of Mary Washington in Virginia alleged that the school violated their rights to be free from sex discrimination under Title IX by failing to take action to protect them from online sexual harassment.
 During the 2014-2015 school year, members of UMW’s Feminists United group were subjected to sexually demeaning harassment and threats of physical and sexual violence via the now-defunct anonymous social media app, Yik Yak.
 Users of the app called the group’s members derogatory slurs, sometimes referring to them by name.

-This app, created in 2013, allowed users to share anonymous messages, or “Yaks,” with any app user within a 1.5-mile radius.
-It took off on college campuses, but quickly became known as a hotbed of hate speech, cyber bullying, and threats of violence.
-In 2014, a student at Middlebury College spoke publically in an open letter about being harassed on the app for her weight.
+The Yik Yak app, created in 2013, allowed users to share anonymous messages, or “Yaks,” with any app user within a 1.5-mile radius.
+It took off on college campuses, but quickly became known as a hotbed of hate speech, cyberbullying, and threats of violence.
+In 2014, a student at Middlebury College spoke publicly in an open letter about being harassed on the app for her weight.
 In the same year, schools in Massachusetts and California had to evacuate their students after bomb threats came in via the app.
 The app’s creators tried to combat the hate speech and threats on the platform, but their efforts proved ineffective.
 The app closed down in April 2017.

 Yik Yak is not the only app of its kind.
-This past summer, a new anonymous app called “Sarahah,” which loosely translates to “honesty” in Arabic, skyrocketed to the top of the iPhone app store.
-Originally created for employees to give anonymous feedback to their bosses, the app allows users to submit anonymous comments and critiques to their peers’ profiles.
+In 2017, an anonymous app called “Sarahah,” which loosely translates to “honesty” in Arabic, skyrocketed to the top of app stores.
+Originally created for employees to give anonymous feedback to their bosses, the app allowed users to submit anonymous comments and critiques to their peers’ profiles.
 Many have compared it to older anonymous social networking platforms like Ask.fm and Formspring, which were criticized after being linked to widespread cyberbullying and a string of teen suicides.

 According to Danielle Keats Citron, the author of Hate Crimes in Cyberspace, anonymity can be particularly dangerous, as it allows people to feel free to go against social norms and removes the fear of being reprimanded for their actions.
-While apps like Yik Yak may provide an especially attractive platform for hate speech, Citron also writes that, even on social networks where individuals’ identities are known, the perception of anonymity encourages harassers to act as if others do not know who they are, and as if their actions are small and insignificant in the large web of online interactions happening at the same time.
+While apps like Yik Yak provided an especially attractive platform for hate speech, Citron also writes that, even on social networks where individuals’ identities are known, the perception of anonymity encourages harassers to act as if others do not know who they are, and as if their actions are small and insignificant in the large web of online interactions happening at the same time.
+A 2017 study by the Pew Research Center found that 86% of online adults feel that the internet allows people to be more anonymous than is true offline.

 What Is the Impact of Online Harassment?